To contact any of the academy governors below please email firstname.lastname@example.org

 I have a daughter in Year 2 and just like every other parent at South Parade Academy I want the very best for my child.
 I want her to be happy, confident and become the very best she can be.
 It is my desire to make the school as approachable as possible to parents and children alike, as well keeping the reputation in the local community as high as possible.
 I’m always happy to have a chat so if you see me around and want to ask me anything feel free.

-I have 3 children, two are now grown up but Holly is 8 and currently in year 3 at Ormiston South Parade Academy.
-Holly enjoys school and it is a joy to watch her learning and growing into a mature well rounded individual.
+I have 3 children, two are now grown up but one of my daughters is at Ormiston South Parade Academy.

 I run a telephone company, a virtual personal assistant service and have a photo gift business, so I am experienced in all aspects of running a business.
 Education is something I value more and more as time goes by and I wish I had made more of the opportunities available to me when I was at school.
 To this end I have taken on the chair of the Curriculum And Standards Committee with a view to helping the school maintain pupil engagement in the learning process.
 I also sit on the Finance And Resource Committee and hope that the skills I learnt running my own businesses can be of use.